 UMBC’s Office of Student Disability Services (SDS) engages in an interactive process with each student and reviews requests for accommodations on an individualized, case-by-case basis.
 Depending on the nature and functional limitations of a student’s documented disability, the student may be eligible for note-taking assistance.

 SDS Note-taking Assistance is an accommodation that provides access to course lectures for students whose documented disability affects their ability to take notes.
-Students eligible for note-taking assistance typically eligible to also record class audio and/or obtain copes of displayed lecture materials; such as PowerPoint slides, handouts and/or take photos of the board/screen.
+Students eligible for note-taking assistance are typically eligible to record class audio and/or obtain copies of displayed lecture materials; such as PowerPoint slides, handouts and/or take photos of the board/screen.
 The notes and lecture materials provided are not a replacement for a student’s class attendance.

 Many discussion-based courses and courses where class notes have been uploaded to Blackboard for the whole class do not require students to take notes in the same way that large lecture classes might.

-In the cases where professors have made notes available to students, or when classes utilize interactive discussions or hands-on lab, the note-taking accommodation may not be necessary due to curricular support already built into those classes.
+In cases where professors have made notes available to students, or when classes utilize interactive discussions or hands-on lab, the note-taking accommodation may not be necessary due to curricular support already built into those classes.
 In all cases, it is important to speak with your professors about their course expectations, course content delivery and to learn how to best implement your accommodations.

 Note-taking Assistance may include but are not all inclusive:

 Use of Assistive Technology (i.e., Sonocent Audio Note-taker, LiveScribe SmartPen)

 1. Sonocent Audio Note-taker is our preferred and recommended note-taking support.
 It is note-taking assistance software that allows students to take active and accurate notes.
 The program will record lectures/discussions with your chosen device and allow you to create and edit notes on your computer.
 We encourage all SDS students to try Sonocent, when they need note-taking assistance.
 Research shows that using it increases course content retention and improve GPAs.
 To learn more about Sonocent click on What is Sonocent?
 You can download a free trial now!

 2. Use of a Personal Laptop